 Content is foundational to bringing digital experiences to life.
-How might content creators ensure that these experiences are not only accessible, but that they are open to a diverse population, and are equitable and inclusive for all?
+How might content creators ensure these experiences are not only accessible, but open to a diverse population, and equitable and inclusive for all?

 Even with advancements made possible by the Americans with Disabilities Act (ADA), large segments of society continue to be denied equal access to places and spaces that many take for granted.
 That includes digital information spaces.How might #content creators ensure that digital experiences are not only accessible, but that they are open to a diverse population, and are equitable and inclusive for all? #contentdiversity #DEI Click To Tweet

 “Modeled after the Civil Rights Act of 1964, which prohibits discrimination on the basis of race, color, religion, sex, or national origin – and Section 504 of the Rehabilitation Act of 1973 — the ADA is an “equal opportunity” law for people with disabilities.” — Introduction to the ADA

 The ADA defines disability as “a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.”